open-mmlab/mmcv/docs/registry.md

 Assuming we want to implement a series of Dataset Converter for converting different formats of data to the expected data format.
 We create a directory as a package named `converters`.
 In the package, we first create a file to implement builders, named `converters/builder.py`, as below

+Note: in this example, we demonstrate how to use `build_func` argument to customize the way to build a class instance.
+In most cases, default one would be sufficent.

 ```python
 from mmcv.utils import Registry